Deidre and Laney Rob A Train

 Premiered at Sundance 2017

 In the rural Midwest, a lonely, bachelor farmer befriends a sex worker whose intentions aren't what they appear.
 Desire, deceit and doubt combine to create an explosive mix that forces both sides to discover just how far they're willing to go to get what they want.

-Winner Best Feature Narrative Landlocked Film Fest.
-Winner of World Cinema Screenwriting Award at the 2015 Amsterdam Intl Film Festival.
+Winner of Best Feature Narrative at the 2015 Landlocked Film Festival, and winner of World Cinema Screenwriting Award at the 2015 Amsterdam International Film Festival.